NCI-ITEB/tumor_epidemiology_approaches/sessions/session_2/practical.md

 ---

-## Somatic alterations in multiple genes from the same cohort.
+## Somatic alterations in multiple genes

 #### How can we use cBioPortal for exploring somatic alterations in multiple genes from the same cohort?